 Commercial clients work on bigger budgets.
 This allows for greater income potential.
 Such budgets cover the use of all types of equipment necessary to get the job done.
-These are mostly industrial cleaning tools which get the job done faster and more efficiently.
+These are mostly industrial cleaning tools that get the job done faster and more efficiently.

-Residential cleaning on the other hand doesn’t attract such big budgets.
-A lot of home owners work on tight budgets.
+Residential cleaning, on the other hand, doesn’t attract such big budgets.
+A lot of homeowners work on tight budgets.
 As a result, the profit potential has a lower ceiling when compared to commercial clients.

 Commercial Cleaning Business Income Potential

 Most professional cleaning companies in the United States will charge from $25 to $100 per hour.
-Cleaning businesses may charge per square-foot too.
+Cleaning businesses may charge per-square-foot too.
 This may cost the client anything from $1.50 to $4.90.

 A cleaning business may decide to charge higher when there’s some thorough cleaning to do beyond the ordinary.
 Cleaning costs for smaller offices will range from $400 to $900 per month.
 Bigger offices will cost more with a monthly fee ranging from $3,000 to $5,000.